aspnet/Blazor.Docs/docs/get-started.md

 ![Blazor app home page](https://msdnshared.blob.core.windows.net/media/2018/04/blazor-bootstrap-4.png)

+> [!IMPORTANT]
-> NOTE: The default *global.json* include with Blazor project templates may cause the project to fail to load or run if you don't have version 2.1.3xx of the .NET Core SDK installed.
-To workaround this issue remove the *global.json* file from the project.
+> The default *global.json* file included in the Blazor project templates may cause the project to fail to load or run if you don't have version 2.1.3xx of the .NET Core SDK installed.
+To workaround this issue, remove the *global.json* file from the project.

 ## Help & feedback